 A. We endeavour to print all names in the programme but cannot guarantee that all names will be correct as some results change after the programme is sent to print.
-We only indicate degree classification where the student has been awarded a First Class Honour or a Distinction and when this has been officially confirmed before the time the programme is printed.
+Programmes do not include degree classifications or prizes.

 A. Log into MySis and select 'My Details' in the main menu.
 In the 'Programme Details' section you will be able to find your 'Awarding Body'.

 A. Graduands and guests will be seated separately as they need to cross the stage in a specific order determined by their school, course, award and name.
 All seating is allocated.

 A. The length of a ceremony varies depending on the number of graduands present.
 However most ceremonies take around 1.5 hours.
 They are followed by a reception afterwards which also lasts about 1 hour.
 For more information, see here.